-Our programs will educate the student on the upstream portion of the industry – drilling and production and safety.
+Our programs will educate students on the upstream portion of the industry – drilling, production and safety.
 This program will prepare students:

-- for elevated management positions, drilling and production operations, or the service and supply component in the oil and gas industry.
+- for elevated management positions in drilling, production operations, well services and completion or the service and supply component in the oil and gas industry

-- in areas of drilling, well completion, production, well services, safety, health and environmental segments.
+- in areas safety, health and environmental segments of any industry

-- by exposing them to the multi-segmented aspects of the industry in these areas:
+Our courses expose students to multi-segmented aspects of the industry in these areas: